ericbanzuzi/finetune-llm/README.md

 ### 1. **Data-Centric**
 In the data-centric approach, we aimed to improve model performance by increasing the amount of training data.
 Initially, we fine-tuned the model using the **Fine Tome 100k** dataset.
 To further improve the model's ability to generalize and respond better to diverse instructions, we scaled up to the **Fine Tome 500k** dataset while keeping all other hyperparameters constant.
 This larger dataset provided a broader range of instruction styles and content, which increased the exposure of the model to varied contexts.

 ### 2. **Model-Centric**
-The model-centric approach focused on fine-tuning the hyperparameters to maximize the model's performance without modifying the underlying data.
-We experimented with various hyperparameter configurations, including:
+The model-centric approach focuses on modifying some of the hyperparameters from the baseline to maximize the model's performance without modifying the underlying data.
+The goal was to fine-tune the training process and balance the trade-off between learning and overfitting, resulting in a more robust and generalizable model.
+Given the computational demand of the training, we only tested one set of parameter modifications, which can be seen next:

-- **TODO**:
+1. **Increased Training Time**:
+   - Extended the training duration from **2 epochs** to **3 epochs** to allow the model to learn more complex representations.
+   - This modification was based on the fact that additional epochs could improve learning, as long as overfitting is addressed.

+2. **Increased Weight Decay**:
+   - Raised the weight decay value from **0.01** to **0.025**.
+   - Weight decay serves as a regularization technique, penalizing large weights to reduce the risk of overfitting.
+We decided to increase it to reduce the chances of overfitting, given the longer training time that we used.

+3. **Increased Warm-Up Steps**:
+   - Increased the number of warm-up steps from **0** to **5**.
+   - Warm-up steps increase the learning rate from 0 to its initial value (2e-4) over the specified number of steps.
+We decided to change it from 0 to 5 because they help the model adjust gradually to the training process by avoiding sudden large weight updates at the start.
+This can prevent instability, especially in the initial stages when the model might otherwise make big updates due to high learning rates.

 ---
 ## Results